 Neem oil works wonders to treat all kinds of pests, so keep a spray bottle handy for the garden.
 Just be careful if you have any fish nearby as the neem oil can be toxic to them.
 If it rains, you’ll need to do another spray of your plants with the oil.

 Our philosophy is natural and organic solutions first.
-If you need some inspiration, have a look at our Best Natural and Organic Pest Control for your garden guide.
+If you need some inspiration, have a look at our guide on the best natural and organic pest control for your garden.
 We’re all trying to do our bit to be kinder to the environment.

 Wisteria Frequently Asked Questions

 Beware of the seed pods and seeds – these are the most toxic part of the Wisteria.
 The plant contains the chemicals lectin and wisterin which are harmful.
 If you did ingest these chemicals, you would certainly have vomiting and diarrhoea.